Towards Black-Box Membership Inference Attack for Diffusion Models: Preliminary

 \section{Preliminary}

 \secvsbelow

-In this section, we begin by discussing several popular diffusion models.
-We first introduce the Denoising Diffusion Probabilistic Model (DDPM)~\cite{ho2020denoising}.
-Then, we extend to the Denoising Diffusion Implicit Model (DDIM)~\cite{song2020denoising}, which is a variant of DDPM used to accelerate image generation.
-Lastly, we discuss the Stable Diffusion~\cite{rombach2022high}, a model that condenses images into a latent space and generates images grounded in text descriptions.
+In this section, we begin by introducing the notations used for several popular diffusion models.
+We first introduce the Denoising Diffusion Probabilistic Model (DDPM)~\citep{ho2020denoising}.
+Then, we extend to the Denoising Diffusion Implicit Model (DDIM)~\citep{song2020denoising} and Stable Diffusion~\citep{rombach2022high}, which are variants of DDPM used to accelerate image generation or generate images grounded in text descriptions.
+Lastly, we discuss Diffusion Transformer~\citep{peebles2023scalable}, a model that replaces the U-net architecture with a transformer and achieves higher-quality image generation.

 \paravs \paragraph{Denoising Diffusion Probabilistic Model (DDPM)} A diffusion model provides a stochastic path between an image and noise.
 The forward process (denoted as $q$) iteratively incorporates Gaussian noise into an image, while the reverse process (denoted as $p_\theta$) gradually reconstructs the image from noise.